versionone/VersionOne.SDK.Python/README.md

   in a single HTTP transaction

-  Writing to assets does not require reading them; setting attributes and calling the commit function does not invoke the "read" pipelin.
+  Writing to assets does not require reading them; setting attributes and calling the commit function does not invoke the "read" pipeline.
 Writing assets requires one HTTP POST per dirty asset instance.

   When an asset is committed or an operation is called, the asset data is invalidated and will